 Ever since my first case, my passion has been helping people make better big decisions.
 In the 3+ decades since that first case, I’ve seen a lot of wonderful work being done by attorneys and judges… but I’ve also seen a lot of trauma, harm, and suffering arise because of vitriolic litigators, disempowered clients, and uninvested judges.
 While there are many of us who strive towards a new kind of justice system, there are still many who would rather stick with the old, injurious status quo.

 I saw how much people needed a new option, outside the limitations of Family Court.
 People needed someone to devise a new way of guiding and equipping people to navigate legal decision-making.
 I decided that someone would be me.
-Big Decisions Hawaii LLLC was born of my own big decision.
-The decision to step outside of the box and create a new path towards helping people, a path no one else had created yet.
+Big Decisions Hawaii LLLC was born of my own big decision: the decision to step outside of the box and create a new path towards helping people, a path no one else had created yet.

 Family Court and divorce/custody litigation can become a game of, “the ends justify the means;” meaning parties and their attorneys become vindictive and manipulative in order to get what they want.
 The fighting becomes overwhelming, and the truth and best interests of your children are lost in the expensive and hurtful back and forth.